BUNKER HILL COMMUNITY COLLEGE CARES

 While it is not possible to list all those additional circumstances that may constitute sexual harassment, the following are some examples of conduct which if unwelcome, may constitute sexual harassment depending upon the totality of the circumstances, including the severity of the conduct and/or its pervasiveness:

 - Unwelcome sexual advances - whether they involve physical touching or not.

 - Repeated, unsolicited propositions for personal phone numbers, dates and/or sexual contact.

-- Sexual epithets, jokes, written or oral references to sexual conduct, gossip regarding one's sex life; comment on an individual's body, comment about an individual's sexual activity, deficiencies, or prowess.
+- Sexual epithets, jokes, written or oral references to sexual conduct, gossip regarding one's sex life; comment on an individual's body, comment about an individual's sexual activity, deficiencies, or sexual ability.

 - Displaying sexually suggestive objects, pictures, cartoons.

 - Unwelcome leering, whistling, brushing against the body, sexual gestures, suggestive or insulting comments.